katokdoescode/katokdoes.art/README.md

 # katokdoes.art

-This is a 11ty based project.
+This is a 11ty based project (Also available on [Astro](https://github.com/katokdoescode/katokdoes.art)).
 If yuo wanna try this repo in work, follow these steps:

 ## Install and run